anulman/mmd-js/README.md

   - Any footnotes or footnote anchors within the section's text; and
   - Any whitespace before / after the section's text

-If you would like to do something we do not yet support, please [open an issue](https://github.com/anulman/mmd-js/issues/new).
+If you would like to do something `mmd-js` does not yet support, please [open an issue](https://github.com/anulman/mmd-js/issues/new).

 ## Development